Texas Defender Service (TDS) – Capital Defense Internships

 Applicants must be enrolled in a J.D. or L.L.M. program.
-Preference will be given to 2L students, but TDS will consider applications from 1Ls.
-Preference will also be given to students enrolled in capital or criminal defense clinics, and to students with fluency in Spanish.
+TDS strongly encourages 1L students (rising 2Ls) to apply.
 Candidates must possess excellent oral and written communication skills, interpersonal skills, and the ability to work well with others in a team-based approach.
 Representing inmates charged with the death penalty or who are already on death row is vital and fascinating work, but it is generally not popular.
 TDS requires interns to have a firm belief in the need for unflinching, partisan advocacy on behalf of all indigent persons facing or under a sentence of death.
 Internships are unpaid, but TDS will provide any necessary documentation or assistance in applications for scholarships or fellowships.

-To apply for Fall 2018 Internships: Please send a cover letter, resume, transcript, writing sample, a list of two references, and your preferred location (Austin or Houston).
+To apply for Spring or Summer 2019 Internships: Please send a cover letter, resume, transcript, writing sample, a list of two references, and your preferred location (Austin or Houston).
 Please send the above materials to: